buyco/go-yangming-sdk/yangming/docs/Event.md

 ### NewEvent

-`func NewEvent(eventCreatedDateTime time.Time, eventType string, eventClassifierCode string, eventDateTime time.Time, transportEventTypeCode string, transportCall TransportCall, equipmentEventTypeCode string, emptyIndicatorCode string, ) *Event`
+`func NewEvent(eventCreatedDateTime string, eventType string, eventClassifierCode string, eventDateTime string, transportEventTypeCode string, transportCall TransportCall, equipmentEventTypeCode string, emptyIndicatorCode string, ) *Event`

 NewEvent instantiates a new Event object
 This constructor will assign default values to properties that have it defined,